 Destination Reading, published by Riverdeep, supplements initial reading instruction in all five essential components: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-It is a computer-assisted comprehensive intervention program designed for use in whole group, small group, or individual instruction.
+It is a computer-assisted comprehensive intervention program designed for use in whole group,

 The Wilson Reading System is a highly structured systematic reading and writing program that serves as an intervention and assists struggling readers in third through twelfth grades with learning the structure of words and language by instructing students to decode and encode (spell) fluently.